Grand Canyon Proposal Ideas: Best Places to Propose for an Epic Engagement

 Located at the Arizona and Utah border, Lake Powell is a stunning backdrop for a proposal.
 Boats are available in Lake Powell, and you can enjoy a calm ride or swim and a picnic on the banks of the canyon lake.

 A proposal at iconic horseshoe bend is definitely something with the wow factor!
 The best time to take photos at Horseshoe Bend is in the late morning or mid-day.
 At other times, the bend and river are in shadow.
 Sunset is not a good time here, because the bend will be in shadow and the sun will be in your eyes.
 Shoot for mid-morning, mid-day, or early afternoon.

 If you both are adventure seekers, you should consider proposing while on a helicopter ride over the Grand Canyon.
 Do it at sunrise or sunset for a truly magical proposal.
 Most helicopter tours at the Grand Canyon cost $200 per person.

 Best Time of Day for a Grand Canyon Proposal

-The light is much different here than the rest of the Grand Canyon.
+The light at Horseshoe Bend is much different here than in the rest of the Grand Canyon.
 In Horseshoe Bend, you want to capture the bend of the river, and there is a short window during the day in which the bend is not in total shadow.
-The best time to take photos at Horseshoe Bend is mid morning, mid day, or early afternoon.
+The best time to take photos here is mid-morning, mid-day, or early afternoon.

-Should I hire a Grand Canyon proposal photographer?
+What’s included in a Grand Canyon proposal package?